outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 The `server.route`() command registers the `/hello` route, which tells your server to accept GET requests to `/hello` and reply with the contents of the `hello.html` file.
 We've put the route registration after registering the `inert` plugin.
 It is generally wise to run code that depends on a plugin after the plugin is registered so that you can be absolutely sure that the plugin exists when your code runs.

-Start up your server with `npm start` and go to [`http://localhost:3000/hello`](http://localhost:3000/hello) in your browser.
+Start up your server with `node server.js` and go to [`http://localhost:3000/hello`](http://localhost:3000/hello) in your browser.
 Oh no!
 We're getting an error because we never created a `hello.html` file.
 You need to create the missing file to get rid of this error.

 Create a folder called `public` at the root of your directory with a file called `hello.html` within it.
 Inside `hello.html` put the following HTML: `<h2>Hello World.</h2>`.
 Then reload the page in your browser.
 You should see a header reading "Hello World."